Quad-Plex/quads-modest-toolbox/README.md

 TODO:
+- Don't give back weapons when changing to an animal model
 - Add error message about missing folder if requires fail
 - playerlist readme/legend with symbol explanation
 - Add Readme and FAQ description for unclear actions
 - add automated release procedure

 DONE:
+- ~~Add drift tyres toggle~~
+- ~~Add snow toggle~~
+- ~~Major rewrite of all loop functions to have them running in the background including json synchronisation~~
 - ~~Add Give Back Weapons~~
 - ~~add text search for peds~~
 - ~~add text search for cars~~